Why is My Dog Bleeding From Her Vagina?

 The only exception for healthy bleeding during pregnancy is when it is a sign the dog is about to go into labor.
 If our dog is in the final stretch of gestation, light bleeding from the vulva accompanied by mucus and other fluids may indicate that the time of delivery is approaching.
 During the development of the pregnancy, light bleeding is normal as long as it is not an excessive amount.
 Excessive bleeding is a reason for veterinary consultation.

-My bitch is bleeding through the vulva after giving birth
+My dog's vagina is bleeding after giving birth

 Once the birthing process is over, bleeding from the vulva is normal.
 These are the secretions known as lochia, which should remit with the passage of time.
 Other than the dog spotting a little, if the dog continues to bleed significantly 24 hours after labor, they give off a bad odor, there is purulent discharge or your dog has a fever, you should consult a veterinarian.